Arsemy/dotfiles/README.md

 ## ⚙️ Modified things
 ### GTK - Tokyonight
-If you want to disable the rounded corner of pop-up menu, then modify this
+If you want to disable the rounded corner of the pop-up menu, then modify this
 ```
 $HOME/.local/share/themes/Tokyonight-Dark-BL/gtk-3.0/gtk.css
 ```